MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 **Name**

 When naming your snap, it is important to keep the name short and easy to remember.
 The name should be **21 characters maximum**, **including spaces**, to ensure that it is easy to read and fits comfortably on small screens.

-Using a descriptive name can help users understand how they will benefit from installing your snap, and may increase the likelihood that they will install and use it. **Never** use the word **“snap”** in your name — your name should be specific and memorable, and which will differentiate your snap from others.

 :::note How to (not) name your snap